Qatar to hold press conference in Doha amid Gaza ceasefire talks

 Qatar's Foreign Ministry will hold a news conference on Wednesday in Doha where the country has been hosting talks towards a Gaza ceasefire deal, a senior Qatari official said.

-The negotiators in Qatar appeared close to sealing a deal after 15 months of death and destruction in the war in Gaza between Israel and the Palestinian militant group Hamas.
+The negotiators appeared close to sealing a deal after 15 months of death and destruction in the war in Gaza between Israel and the Palestinian militant group Hamas.

 Earlier, an invitation by Qatar's state news agency said the news conference would be hosted by Prime Minister Sheikh Mohammed bin Abdulrahman Al Thani, who is also foreign minister.